chapel-lang/chapel/doc/rst/technotes/gpu.rst

 :proc:`~GPUDiagnostics.stopVerboseGPU`.
 This output will directed to ``stdout``.

-The ``GPU`` module contains additional utility functions.
-One particularly useful function is ``GPU.assertOnGpu()``.
+The :mod:`GPU` module contains additional utility functions.
+One particularly useful function is :proc:`~GPU.assertOnGpu()`.
 This function will conduct a runtime assertion that will halt execution when not being performed on a GPU.
-If :proc:``GPU.assertOnGpu()`` appears as the first line of ``forall`` or ``foreach`` loop the Chapel compiler will do a compile-time check and produce an error if one of the aforementioned requirements is not met.
+If :proc:`~GPU.assertOnGpu()` appears as the first line of ``forall`` or ``foreach`` loop the Chapel compiler will do a compile-time check and produce an error if one of the aforementioned requirements is not met.
+This check might also occur if :proc:`~GPU.assertOnGpu()` is placed elsewhere in the loop depending on the presence of control flow.

 Multi-Locale Support
 ~~~~~~~~~~~~~~~~~~~~